States scale back virus reporting just as cases surge

 Other governments have gone the other direction and released more information, with Washington, D.C., this week adding a dashboard on breakthrough cases to show the number of residents who contracted the virus after getting vaccines.
 Many states have recently gone to reporting virus numbers only on weekdays.

-When Florida changed the frequency of its virus reporting earlier this month, officials said it made sense given the decreasing number of cases and the increasing number of people being vaccinated.
+When Florida changed the frequency of its virus reporting in early June, officials said it made sense given the decreasing number of cases and the increasing number of people being vaccinated.

 Cases started soaring soon after, and Florida earlier this week made up up one-fifth of the country's new coronavirus infections.
 As a result, Florida's weekly releases — typically done on Friday afternoons — have consequences for the country's understanding of the current summer surge, with no statewide COVID stats coming out of the virus hotspot for six days a week.

-Note: This story was first published on July 24, 2021.
-It was updated on July 26, 2021 to correct that Florida changed to weekly reporting on virus cases in early June, not earlier this month.